 Sleep On Your Back

-"Sleeping face down and pushing skin into the sheets or pillowcases," says Nazarian, "causes the skin to fold and crease and eventually stay permanently over time."
-It is so hard to change your sleep position.
-That I know.
-But sleeping on your back allows for a fresh face come morning.
-Plus, I read that J.Lo sleeps on her back surrounded by pillows to prop her up, and if the way she looks is a signifier, it certainly works.
+"Sleeping face down and pushing skin into the sheets or pillowcases causes the skin to fold and crease and eventually stay permanently over time," says Nazarian.
+While it's difficult to change your sleeping position, sleeping on your back allows for a fresh face come morning.
+Plus, J.Lo sleeps on her back surrounded by pillows to prop her up, and if the way she looks is a signifier, it certainly works.
+Nurse Jamie's wrinkle-reducing pillow is made of a silky-smooth satin and has a U-shaped design to conform to the contours of your face and neck.
+The result is crease-, wrinkle-, and worry-free sleep.

 "Another common mistake is sleeping with your hands pressed against your face," says Nazarian.
 "Much like flannel or thicker cotton sheets, our skin grips rougher surfaces and wrinkles with lateral pressure—even our hands along the facial skin.
 It's best for facial skin to avoid contact other surfaces during sleep, keeping your face and head elevated with a pillow and using a silky cover that minimizes the pulling and rubbing on the skin."